Celebrating National Wildlife Week

 Below you’ll find a list of stories I’ve written to help educate the public about a variety of wildlife species from North America.
 Enjoy!

 LEARN ABOUT WILDLIFE THROUGH SKETCHING

 As you may know, I’m a strong advocate for using drawing as a tool to deepen people’s understanding of wildlife.
-For once you’ve looked at an organism long enough to sketch it, you’ll have noticed things about its anatomy and behavior that you might not have appreciated before.
+Once you’ve looked at an organism long enough to sketch it, you’ll have noticed things about its anatomy and behavior that you might not have appreciated before.
 This, I hope, will lead you to have greater empathy for the species, and be inspired to support its conservation in the wild.

 Below you’ll find links to my tutorials that will lead you step-by-step through drawing a variety of flora and fauna.
 As I demonstrate how to draw each species, I’ll also share cool facts about their biology, ecology, and anatomy to help you understand them better.
-You can also find dozens of wildlife education and sketching workshops on my live streaming page on Crowdcast.
+You can also find dozens of wildlife education and sketching workshops on my live-streaming page on Crowdcast.